Skip to Content

 Clear a Foggy Windshield With Rice

 When condensation builds up on the windshield of your vehicle, toss a sock filled with dry, uncooked rice on the dashboard to absorb the moisture.
-When the sock/rice becomes moist (from absorbing the windshield moisture), simply toss it in your microwave for a couple of minutes to dry it out to use again.
+When the sock/rice becomes moist (from absorbing windshield moisture), simply toss it in the microwave for a couple of minutes to dry it out and use it again.

 DIY Cupholder Liners